DaiSijie/non-repetetive-graph-coloring/readme.md

 This repository will contain all the Python code that I'm writting for my semester project at EPFL for the DISOPT lab.
 It mainly contains small snippets to test hypotheses.
 Since this problem is very hard (it lies in NP^NP), the problem is translated to an integer program and you will need a working copy of Gurobi (free academic license available!) to execute the code.

-You can use it to black-box compute the Thue number/index of any graph (and also retrieve the colors).
+You can use it to black-box compute the Thue number/index of any graph (and also retrieve the coloring).

 Below you will find a description of each script of interest.
 When a program requires a graph file, it uses the encoding provided by **EasyGraph** which you can find in one of my other repository.
 You can find example of graphs in the 'example' folder.